 Did You Know It’s Illegal To Take Pictures On Idaho Train Tracks [PHOTOS]

-I was really trying to see the appeal of train tracks as a photo site so I drove around town near the Depot Grill and further down the tracks by Thursdays.
+I was really trying to see the appeal of train tracks as a photo site so I drove around town near the Depot Grill and further down the tracks near Thursdays.
 I have to admit that I kind of get it now.
-There is a real charm to some of the old track areas.
-The good news for those looking to get a good old timey photo shoot done, there are loads of great places that aren't on or too close to the tracks in Twin Falls.
+There is an authentic charm to some of the old track areas.
+The good news for those looking to get a good old-timey photo shoot done, there are loads of great places that aren't on or too close to the tracks in Twin Falls.